Nature (journal): Publication in Nature

 Studies of methodological quality and reliability have found that some high-prestige journals including Nature "publish significantly substandard structures", and overall "reliability of published research works in several fields may be decreasing with increasing journal rank".

-As with most other professional scientific journals, papers undergo an initial screening by the editor, followed by peer review (in which other scientists, chosen by the editor for expertise with the subject matter but who have no connection to the research under review, will read and critique articles), before publication.
-In the case of Nature, they are only sent for review if it is decided that they deal with a topical subject and are sufficiently ground-breaking in that particular field.
-As a consequence, the majority of submitted papers are rejected without review.
+As with most other professional scientific journals, papers undergo an initial screening by the editor, followed by peer review.
+In this process, the editor selects several other scientists to read and critique articles, based on their expertise with the subject matter but who have no connection to the research under review.
+These critiques are then given to the original author, who makes revisions based on feedback.
+In the case of Nature, articles are generally sent for peer review if it is decided that they deal with a topical subject and are sufficiently ground-breaking in that particular field.
+As a consequence, the majority of submitted papers are rejected without peer review.

 According to Nature's original mission statement: